 Dr. Black has worked as a practitioner, supervisor and administrator in medical social work for more than 17 years.
 She received her doctorate in 1996 from Jane Addams College of Social Work at the University of Illinois at Chicago.
 Her dissertation was on examining resource use by battered women treated in the emergency room and ambulatory clinics of a large, urban healthcare facility.
 Dr. Black has taught courses and workshops on the dynamics of domestic violence and continues to conduct research with battered women, focusing upon strengths and survival skills.

 Dr. Boys earned a J.D. from Indiana University-Bloomington, an MSW from IUPUI, and a PhD in Social Work and Political Science from the University of Michigan.
-She was an Assistant Professor of Behavioral and Social Sciences at IU-East for two years before being appointed to the faculty of the IUSSW in 2007.
+She was an Associate Professor of Behavioral and Social Sciences at IU-East for two years before being appointed to the faculty of the IUSSW in 2007.
 She teaches a range of courses in research, policy, and leadership at the BSW and MSW level.
 Her research agenda combines legal studies with the substantive areas of juvenile justice, capital punishment, and welfare policy implementation.